 - You are not required to have a private contractor to install the system.
 You can install it yourself

-- For consumer building new homes, there is no upper limit on the 30% tax credit.
+- For consumers building new homes, there is no upper limit on the 30% tax credit.

 - A tax credit reduces the amount of tax you have to pay.
 For example, if you owe $1,000 in taxes, and you get a $500 tax credit, you will owe $500 in taxes

-- To claim the energy efficiency credit, you need to submit your taxes with form 1040.
-The credit cannot be claimed with form 1040EZ or 1040A.
+- To claim this credit, you need to submit your taxes with form 1040.
+This credit cannot be claimed with form 1040EZ or 1040A.

 - The tax credit is not only for homeowners.
 Condo and co-op owners can claim the credit as well.
-People who rent are not eligible for the credit.
+People who rent are not eligible for this credit.

 Residential Solar System Cost

-You can get details on the cost of a complete, grid-tied, solar PV system over at Silicon Solar.
-They have a step-by-step solar sizing guide that makes it really easy to understand how much a PV system for your house would cost and how to set it up.
+You can get details on the cost of a complete, grid-tied, solar PV system over at Solar America.
+They make it really easy to understand how much a PV system for your house would cost and how to set it up depending on your location.